Breakfast Recipes

 Storage and Reheating

 Store leftover pancakes in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply pop them in the microwave for about 30 seconds or toast them for a crispy texture.
-These pancakes can also be frozen for up to a month; just separate layers with parchment paper.
+You can reheat them in a microwave for 20-30 seconds or toast them in a skillet.
+They can also be frozen for up to 3 months; just separate them with parchment paper before freezing.

 Cooking Mistakes